 Māori Television in partnership with Te Matatini presents Live Coverage of Hakangahau ā Rohe: Te Arawa, LIVESTREAM available in NZ and Australia only, Saturday, 20th March, from 9.30am.

 A Te Reo Game Show for Māori Language Week.

 A fun filled debate show that showcases our Natural Māori Humour and wit.
-Available On Demand.
+New series, Thursdays, 7.00pm.